See our side-by-side comparison chart of SSI and SSDI for 2023 and determine what’s right for you, including what pays more.

 The major difference is that SSI determination is based on age/disability and limited income and resources, whereas SSDI determination is based on disability and work credits.

-Comparison of SSI and SSDI
+A 2022 comparison of SSI and SSDI

 |Eligibility based on||Age (65+) OR blindness (any age) OR disability (any age) AND limited/no income and resources||Disability AND sufficient work credits through own/family employment|